PHPOffice/PHPWord/docs/general.rst

     $fontStyle->setName('Tahoma');
     $fontStyle->setSize(13);
     $myTextElement = $section->addText(
         htmlspecialchars('"Believe you can and you\'re halfway there."
+(Theodor Roosevelt)', ENT_COMPAT, 'UTF-8')
-(Theodor Roosevelt)') );
+    );
     $myTextElement->setFontStyle($fontStyle);